IshwaryaLinga/CarParkingSystem-/README.md

 --> In Sprint-2, We are planning to work on next three issues.
 --> We Created User stories for this sprint and we will work on these issues and push the code accordingly.

+--> We assigned user stories to all the team members --> we are writing all the methods and classes requird for the 3 issues in our local.
+--> After that we will test the code in our local and then we will start pushing the final code to our git hub repo from tommorow.